Chat

 3. Pick Plan or Orchestrate from the chat input controls.

-4. Ask a question or describe the goal.
+4. Ask a question or describe the request.

 5. Attach files if they help explain the request.